Filmed Before a Live Studio Audience: Plot

 Newlywed couple Wanda Maximoff and Vision move into the town of Westview, New Jersey, during what appears to be the 1950s.
 They attempt to blend in, despite Vision being an android and Maximoff having telekinetic abilities.
 One day they notice a heart drawn on a calendar but cannot remember what it signifies.
 Vision amazes his co-workers at Computational Services Inc. with his speed, but is unsure what the company actually does.
-Their neighbor Agnes introduces herself to Maximoff, and the pair conclude that the heart represents Maximoff and Vision's anniversary.
+Their neighbor Agnes introduces herself to Wanda, and the pair conclude that the heart represents Maximoff and Vision's anniversary.
 Agnes helps Maximoff prepare for the occasion.
 Vision's boss Mr. Hart reminds him that Maximoff and Vision are hosting Mr. Hart and his wife for dinner that night, which is what the heart on the calendar actually represents.

 That night, Maximoff and Vision struggle to hide their abilities while making a last-minute dinner for the Harts, with help from Agnes.
 As they sit down to eat, the Harts ask Maximoff and Vision about themselves, but the couple are unable to explain where they came from.
 Mr. Hart grows furious and chokes on his food, at which point the episode's sitcom format subsides.
 Vision uses his powers to remove the food from Mr. Hart's throat at Maximoff's request.
 The sitcom format returns and the Harts thank Maximoff and Vision for dinner before leaving.
 As Maximoff and Vision reaffirm their love for one another, these events are revealed to be occurring on the fictional sitcom WandaVision that someone is watching using 21st-century technology.

 A commercial during the WandaVision program advertises a Stark Industries ToastMate 2000 toaster oven.